shinyay/spring-webflux-getting-started-archived/README.md

 HTTP request is handled with a `HandlerFunction`.
 HandlerFunction takes `ServerRequest` and returns a delayed `ServerResponse`.

 - `Mono<ServerResponse>`
 - `Flux<ServerResponse>`

 ### WebFlux Handler
 We use a **handler** to handle the request and create a response for Spring Reactive.
+HandlerFunction is equivalent of the body of a `@RequestMapping` method